Parliamentary.ai

 Groups Affected

-• People with haemophilia: Will benefit from improved treatment advice, blood safety measures, and potential compensation.
+• People with haemophilia: Will benefit from improved treatment advice and blood safety measures.

-• Individuals infected by contaminated blood: Will receive NHS Compensation Cards, free healthcare services, and financial compensation.
+• Individuals infected by contaminated NHS blood: Will receive NHS Compensation Cards and financial compensation.

-• Carers, widows, and dependants of infected individuals: Will be eligible for financial compensation.
+• Carers, widows, and dependents of infected individuals: Will also receive financial compensation.

-• NHS: Will be responsible for implementing the new schemes and providing services.
+• NHS: Will be responsible for implementing the new scheme and providing services.

-• Blood donors: Will undergo more extensive testing.
+• Blood donors: Will undergo enhanced testing for blood-borne diseases.

 Full Text